 National Care Force is a not-for-profit organisation that helps care providers, care homes and local authorities find local, vetted volunteers using an app.
 The volunteers will carry out mostly non-care related activities, such as driving, maintenance and running errands.
 This allows paid care staff to focus on providing care and support, reducing pressure on providers.
 It is completely free to use by all.

 Free digital support

 Digital Social Care has set up a helpline to support the adult social care sector with using technology.
-Their team of digital experts can help social care providers access practical advice, troubleshoot a technical problem or give in-depth one-to-one support.
+Their team of digital experts can give practical advice, troubleshoot a technical problem or offer one-to-one support.

 COVID-19 guidance for Personal Assistants